 Nerves are affected initially, leading to changes in sensation.
 This can then be followed by Raynaud's phenomenon resulting from changes in the blood vessels and resulting in a white finger.
 These changes also lead to muscular aches and pains.

-Numbness (loss of feeling) and/or tingling (pins and needles) in one or more fingers are usually the early features.
+Loss of feeling (numbness) and/or having pins and needles (tingling) in one or more fingers are usually the early features.
 It may be mild and just affect the tips of the finger(s) and come and go.
 In severe cases a permanent numbness may extend along affected fingers.
-This may cause clumsiness and difficulty in doing fine tasks - for example, it may become difficult to fasten buttons, handle coins, screws, nails, threads, etc. In many people the severity of nerve symptoms is somewhere in between these two extremes.
+This may cause clumsiness and difficulty in doing fine tasks.
+For example, it may become difficult to fasten buttons or to handle coins, screws, nails, threads, etc. In many people the severity of nerve symptoms is somewhere in between these two extremes.
 Sometimes one finger is badly affected with other fingers only mildly affected.

 Raynaud's phenomenon comes in bouts or attacks that are triggered by cold weather or touching a cold object.
 A typical appearance in Raynaud's syndrome is seen when the fingers go white, then blue, then red.

-(Vibrating tools are just one cause of Raynaud's phenomenon.
+Vibrating tools are just one cause of Raynaud's phenomenon.
 There are other causes too.
-See separate leaflet called Raynaud's Phenomenon.)
+See the separate leaflet called Raynaud's Phenomenon.

 Aches and pains